 Ottawa – President-elect Donald Trump has now indicated that on “day one” of his presidency the United States will withdraw from the Trans-Pacific Partnership (TPP), but the Council of Canadians warns other so-called free trade agreements could take its place.

-WHAT: Canada’s leading water expert Maude Barlow will be in Peterborough on Tuesday, as part of a 14-city coast-to-coast tour to launch her new book Boiling Point: Government Neglect, Corporate Abuse, and Canada’s Water Crisis
+WHAT: Canada’s leading water expert Maude Barlow will be in Chilliwack on Monday, November 21, as part of a 14-city coast-to-coast tour to launch her new book Boiling Point: Government Neglect, Corporate Abuse, and Canada’s Water Crisis (ECW Press, September 2016).

 Ottawa – After years of campaigning against the TPP, the Council of Canadians and its international partners hope they can soon celebrate the end of the corporate rights pact.